Gender reforms expected to pass at Holyrood

 The Bill will go to a final vote on Thursday afternoon.

-Controversial gender reforms are expected to pass at Holyrood on Thursday after a delay.
+Controversial gender reforms are expected to pass at Holyrood following a delay.

-MSPs have been locked in debate this week, considering more than 153 amendments to the Gender Recognition Reform (Scotland) Bill, designed to make it easier for trans people to gain a gender recognition certificate (GRC).
+MSPs have been locked in debate this week, considering more than 153 amendments to the Gender Recognition Reform (Scotland) Bill which is designed to make it easier for trans people to gain a gender recognition certificate (GRC).

-Despite being one of the most controversial Bills since devolution, the legislation is expected to pass when it comes to a final vote as a result of support within the SNP, Labour, Greens and Lib Dems.
+Despite being one of the most controversial Bills since devolution, the legislation is expected to pass when it comes to a final vote as a result of support within the SNP, Labour, Greens and Liberal Democrats.

 But the Bill does create a disciplinary issue for the SNP.